 However, we realize this isn’t possible for everyone.
 People often purchase raised beds because their soil is so poor they can’t grow in it.
 If you’re concerned about using your own soil, there are a few things you can do to determine whether it will work in your raised beds.

 The first is to determine what type of soil you have.
 There are two ways you can research your soil type at home.
 One option is to wet down the soil, let it dry slightly, then try to form it into a ball.
 Clay soil will easily take on a round form; sandy soil will crumble in your hand.
 If you get a result somewhere in between, you have loam.

 You can also put some soil into a jar with a small amount of detergent, shake it well, and leave it overnight.
 The way it settles will tell you whether you have sand, loam or clay soil.
 Get more details on how to perform this test here.

 The other thing to consider is testing your soil for minerals and nutrients.
 The most accurate results will come from a soil testing company.
-If you decide to get your soil tested by a professional, this video from the University of Maryland Home & Garden Information Center explains the best way to collect a sample.
+If you decide to get your soil tested by a professional,

 If you don’t want to shell out the money for a professional soil tests (they can be expensive), buy a home testing kit.
 They aren’t nearly as accurate, and will only provide information about a limited number of soil nutrients.
 But they can be a good place to start if you suspect your soil is nutrient-deficient.
 Look for soil test kits at hardware stores.